MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-copilot-faq.md

 ### Is Copilot for Sales available for Dynamics 365 or Microsoft Exchange on premise?

-Copilot for Sales is not available for Dynamics 365 or Microsoft Exchange on premise.
+Copilot for Sales isn't available for Dynamics 365 or Microsoft Exchange on premise.

 ### Does Copilot for Sales work for Power Apps or Dataverse customers without Dynamics 365 licenses?

-Copilot for Sales works for Microsoft 365 customers with an eligible license and a CRM login (Dynamics 365 or Salesforce).
+Copilot for Sales works for Microsoft 365 customers with an eligible license and a CRM (Dynamics 365 or Salesforce).

 ### Does Copilot for Sales work in incognito mode?